If you’re aiming to shed a few pounds before beach season you may want to know your Total Daily Energy Expenditure or TDEE.

-Likewise, the one wishing to lose weight, loses just as much lean mass as fat and is left with an unchanged body composition (they are smaller but their fat mass to lean mass ratio did not change much).
+Likewise, the one wishing to lose weight loses just as much lean mass as fat and is left with an unchanged body composition.
+In other words, they weigh less but their fat mass to lean mass ratio did not change much.

 The slower you gain weight the more likely it is that fat gain will be at a minimum.
 As with fat loss, the slower you go the better the results.

 If you’re gaining more than 1 lb a week you may want to re-evaluate your calorie intake and possibly lower it.
 Generally speaking, you should aim for about a 0.5 lb gain each week.
 Anymore than that and it is likely not from lean muscle gain but fat.

 Never eat below your RMR.
 This is not healthy and will only lead to negative consequences.
 Generally speaking, the quicker you lose weight the more lean mass you will lose.

 Aim to lose no more than 1% of your total body weight a week.

 If you’re eating at your deficit and not losing weight, do not be so quick to lower calories further.
 First, check to see if you are truly eating the amount of calories you think you are.
 Many times we miscalculate our daily calorie intake and eat much more than we think.
 Snacking alone can easily add several hundred calories, so keep that in mind.
 If you re-evaluate and find that you are indeed eating your recommended daily weight loss calories (i.e, you’re truly in a deficit), and not losing weight, lower your calories by 200-250 instead of by 500 again.

 Figuring out your Total Daily Energy Expenditure is a very important piece of information to know.

 Energy balance is key to any weight-related goal and forgetting that crucial fact leads many to a path of failure.